 Active Aging Week is an exciting time for us, and we are happy to have you on board!
-Please encourage everyone you come in contact with to safely participate in as many events as possible.
+Please encourage everyone you meet to safely participate in as many events as possible.
 Whether you have five or 50 participants, everyone can benefit from the WALK! with Aegis Therapies.